Your Notifications

 Recovery from Colorectal Cancer ( Colon Cancer ) Treatment

-• If you’ve had a surgery for the removal of bowel cancer, it may take a few weeks before you can return back to work.
-In the case of laparoscopic surgery, you can return to work in about two weeks’ time.
+If the Patient had surgery for the removal of bowel cancer, it may take a few weeks before you can return to work.
+In the case of laparoscopic surgery, you can return to work in about two weeks.
 In the case of open surgery, it may take around four to six weeks for you to return to work.

-• You must pay particular attention to eating the right food and to avoid dehydration after bowel cancer surgery.
-Include high protein foods in your diet and choose low-fiber foods if you have diarrhea.
+Patients must pay particular attention to eating the right food and avoid dehydration after bowel cancer surgery.
+Include high-protein foods in your diet and choose low-fiber foods if you have diarrhea.
 Additionally, eat limited amounts of green vegetables and only eat peeled fruits.

 Patient Stories